 It is essential that the herbicide solution is applied as soon as the trunk or stem is cut.
 A delay of more than 15 seconds for water-based herbicides and 1 minute for diesel-soluble herbicides will give poor results.

 Cut and swab

 This method is similar to the cut stump method, but is suited to vines and multi-stemmed shrubs.
-Here, the weed stems are cut through completely, close to the ground.
+Here, the invasive plant stems are cut through completely, close to the ground.
 Herbicide is then applied immediately to the cut surface emerging from the ground, via spray or brush application.

-Stem scraping is used for weeds and vines with aerial tubers.
+Stem scraping is used for invasive plants and vines with aerial tubers.
 A sharp knife is used to scrape a very thin layer of bark from a 10cm section of stem.
 Herbicide is then immediately applied to the exposed, underlying green tissue.

 This method consists of a wick or rope soaked in herbicide from a reservoir attached to a handle, or assisted with 12-volt pump equipment.
 The wetted wick is used to wipe or brush herbicide over the plant.

 - Read the listings of restricted, prohibited and other invasive plants, which includes information on how to control various weeds.

 - Use the Australian Pesticides and Veterinary Medicines Authority permit search to get the most up-to-date herbicide registration information.